-We are committed to decarbonizing our operations by progressively reducing methane emissions and routine flaring and by investing in energy efficiency.
+We are committed to progressively reducing emissions from our operations by reducing methane emissions and routine or process flaring and venting, and by investing in energy efficiency.
 We plan to achieve net zero emissions (Scope 1+2) for the upstream business by 2030 and for all Eni businesses by 2035.
+Remaining emissions will be voluntarily offset through high quality carbon credits.

-On 24 September, during the Turning Methane Pledges into Action event organized by the International Energy Agency (IEA) and the COP29 Presidency as part of the activities connected with the United Nations General Assembly, we presented the first Eni Report dedicated to methane.
+At the event Turning Methane Pledges into Action event organized by the International Energy Agency (IEA) and the COP29 Presidency as part of the activities connected with the United Nations General Assembly, we presented the first Eni Report dedicated to methane.
 The report underscores our commitment to transparency and the reduction of global methane emissions, acknowledges the key role that decreasing methane emissions in the Oil & Gas sector can play in combating climate change and details Eni's actions to lower methane emissions across all its operations, as well as how we share this experience with other industry operators.

 Eni’s actions to reduce methane emissions across its operations.